-Noninvasive in vivo hypoxia PET imaging represents an important new tool for identifying the early stages of inflammation and monitoring therapeutic interventions in the clinic for patients with RA.
-The in vivo specification of the different temporal dynamics of hypoxia (associated with expression of HIFs) and ROS/RNS expression could be of paramount importance in terms of an individualized therapeutic approach for RA patients, especially because specific inhibition of HIFs might represent a new promising treatment approach.
+Non-invasive in vivo hypoxia-PET imaging represents an important new tool for identifying the early stages of inflammation and monitoring therapeutic interventions in the clinic for patients with RA.
+The in vivo specification of the different temporal dynamics of hypoxia (associated with expression of HIFs) and ROS/RNS-expression could be of paramount importance in terms of an individualized therapeutic approach for RA-patients, especially as specific inhibition of HIFs might represent a new promising treatment approach.